Troubleshoot event transmission issues from a data source

 Click Turn On Data Processing on the site card for which you want Citrix Analytics to process events.
 For example, on the Citrix Secure Private Access site card, click Turn On Data Processing.

 After you have turned on data processing, Citrix Analytics processes the events for the data source.
-The status of the site card changes to Data processing on.
+The status of the site card changes to Data processing.
 You can view the number of users and the received events based on the selected time period.

 For all discovered data sources, follow the steps specified in Getting started to enable analytics.